GrayJack/rbitset/README.md

 A bit set, being able to hold a fixed amount of booleans in an array of integers.

+This is a fork of [cbitset](https://crates.io/crates/cbitset) that reimplements the BitSet type using const generics

 ## Alternatives

 There are already quite a few libraries out there for bit sets, but I can't seem